percona/pmm_dump_docs/docs/installation.md

 Alternatively, you can download PMM Dump binary from [PMM Dump GitHub Releases](https://github.com/percona/pmm-dump/releases) page.
 At this place you will find all published versions of PMM Dump.

+### Installing PMM Dump on ARM

+!!! warning

+    ARM architecture is not officially supported.
+Binaries are not properly tested.
+Use them on your own risk.

+ARM builds for Linux, MacOS, and Windows platforms are available at [Percona-Lab/percona-on-arm](https://github.com/Percona-Lab/percona-on-arm/releases).

 ## Compiling from source

 1. Check if version of Go is 1.16 or newer.